-8. RESOLUTION OF DISPUTES IN INTERAGENCY AGREEMENTS
+7. RESOLUTION OF DISPUTES IN INTERAGENCY AGREEMENTS

-In the event of disputes concerning performance under or related to any Interagency Agreement, the following steps shall be used to resolve the dispute:

-- 8.1.
-The State Agency or Institution of Higher Education disputing the charge shall notify the State Agency or Institution of Higher Education providing the goods or services and attempt to resolve the dispute at the divisional level; - 8.2.
-If that fails, the dispute shall be referred to senior State Agency or Institution of Higher Education management staff designated by each State Agency or Institution of Higher Education for resolution; - 8.3.
-If that fails, the dispute shall be referred to the Chief Executive Officer of the State Agency or Institution of Higher Education for resolution;
+In the event of disputes concerning performance under or related to any Interagency Agreement, the State Agencies or Institutions of Higher Education that are parties to the Interagency Agreement shall attempt to resolve them at the divisional level.
+If that fails, the dispute shall be referred to senior State Agency or Institution of Higher Education management staff designated by each State Agency or Institution of Higher Education for resolution.
+If that fails, the dispute shall be referred to the Chief Executive Officers of the State Agencies or Institutions of Higher Education for resolution.
+If this fails, the matter shall be submitted for resolution, in writing by both parties, to the State Controller, whose decision shall be final.